albertosaurus/power_enum_2/README.md

     # Ideally, you would use a gem of some sort to handle foreign keys.
     execute "ALTER TABLE bookings ADD 'bookings_bookings_status_id_fk' FOREIGN KEY (status_id) REFERENCES booking_statuses (id);"

+It's easier to use the `references` method if you intend to stick to the default naming convention for reference columns.

+    create_table :bookings do |t|
+      t.references :booking_status # Same as t.integer booking_status_id

+      t.timestamps
+    end

 There are two methods added to Rails migrations: